Yakubu provides the skills and local knowledge of Kigali. He'll bring his photography equipment for his own use.

 "I want to capture the way we live, feel, dance, speak, look, walk, dress, do our hair.
 I want to show the culture and traditions of Rwanda."

 Yakubu became interested in photography in 2009 when he was DJ-ing and selling CDs on the streets.
 He turned professional in 2013, specializing in documentary photography.
-His work focuses on environmental and living conditions over time, especially of socially isolated groups.
+He wants to tell a different story of Rwanda with his images.
+He got tired of people visiting his country who only talked about the genocide – he is committed to showing the happiness and beauty of Rwanda to the world.
 He realized that although photography is a growing business not many Rwandan photographers are interested in capturing their country.

-He currently works with several local and international magazines and websites such as The European Times, Igihe, as well as different NGOs in Rwanda.
+He currently works with several local and international magazines and websites such as The European Times, Stanford University Magazine, as well as different NGOs in Rwanda Such as UNICEF.
 Yakubu wants to represent Rwanda in different art festivals and exhibitions, create his own gallery and organize his own international festival of photography.
 He as also started up his own initiate called Learning For Change teaching photography to street kids in Kigali.